 - Star Trek: TOS screencaps from TrekCore.

-- Reference photos of screen-used originals at Star Trek Prop, Costume & Auction Authority.
+- Photos of screen-used originals and other material at Star Trek Prop, Costume & Auction Authority.